NunoSempere/nunosempere.github.io/ESPR-Evaluation/4-Measurements.md

 1. Goal clarity
 With regards to my goals,
-- I know what my goals are.
+- I know what my goals are. ✓
-- I feel that different parts of myself are aligned.
+- I feel that different parts of myself are aligned. ✓
-- I feel that different parts of myself are more aligned than 1y ago.
-- I feel that the different parts of myself are more aligned than 1y ago.
+- I feel that the different parts of myself are more aligned than 1y ago. ✓
-- when an internal conflict arises, I have adequate tools to resolve it.
+- when an internal conflict arises, I have adequate tools to resolve it. ✓
 |N: I copied the first person from somewhere else.

 1. Communication
 - I can nonviolently communicate with the people I care about.
+	Too abstract.
-- When I talk to people, they perceive that I'm speaking in good faith.
+- When I talk to people, they perceive that I'm speaking in good faith. ✓
-- I successfully assert my needs to others.
+- I successfully assert my needs to others. ✓
-- The last time I had a discussion, it was resolved gracefully.
+- The last time I had a discussion, it was resolved gracefully. ✓
 - When I debate with people, there is often a satisfying conclusion.

 1. Stupid mistakes.
 - How often do you make stupid mistakes?
-- When was the last stupid mistake you made?
+- When was the last stupid mistake you made? ✓
 - Write a short tweet about it.
-- Did you implement any measures to avoid making that specific stupid mistake in the future?
+- Did you implement any measures to avoid making that specific stupid mistake in the future? ✓
-- If so, write a short tweet about it.
+- If so, write a short tweet about it. ✓

 1. Life satisfaction
 - How satisfied are you with your life as a whole?
-- To what extent do you agree with the statement: I am winning at life?
+- To what extent do you agree with the statement: I am winning at life? ✓
 - Stuckness: I feel like my life is stuck

 1. Effective Approaches to Working on Projects
-When I decide that I want to do something (like doing a project, developing a new regular practice, or changing some part of my lifestyle), I …
+When I decide that I want to do something (like doing a project, developing a new regular practice, or changing some part of my lifestyle), I … ✓
 - plan out what specific tasks I will need to do to accomplish it.
 - try to think in advance about what obstacles I might face, and how I can get past them.
 - seek out information about other people who have attempted similar projects to learn about what they did.